Religion and Worldviews

 Progression of Skills & Knowledge

-Key Stage 1 (Years 1–2): Children start to ask the big questions about religion and world views and begin to explore religious practices and symbols, through the lens of key figures and stories and ideas from religions such as Christianity and Islam.
+Children begin to learn about ‘big questions’ about religion and worldviews and explore religious practices and symbols.
+Learning is framed through key figures, stories and ideas from religions such as Christianity and Islam.

-Key Stage 2 (Years 3–6): Children deepen their prior learning by comparing different religions, exploring moral and ethical questions in practice, and reflecting on their own views.
-This allows them to think critically while also having understanding and empathy for those who do not share their beliefs.
+Children deepen their prior learning by comparing different religions and worldviews, exploring moral and ethical questions, and reflecting on their own views.
+This supports critical thinking while fostering understanding and empathy for those with different beliefs.

 Curriculum Policy